-The Teralov Family are adored in 20th century Prague.
-Everyone was shocked when Peter Teralov was murdered.
-Detective Edgar Rollenvart is tasked with the job of bringing the killer to justice.
+The citizens of 20th Century Prague adore the Teralov Family.
+Therefore, the murder of Peter Teralov shocked everyone.
+The family hired Detective Edgar Rollenvart to bring the killer to justice.
 Edgar teams up with Peter’s brother to learn more about the case.
 As suspects mount, the evidence dead ends, leaving the Teralov family with more questions than they had at the beginning.

 The Affliction of Praha is fast paced.
 There was not a dull moment in the entire book.
 It didn’t take me long to finish.
 However, that did lead into my main problem with the book.
-The characters weren’t fully developed.
+The character development wasn’t great.
 I didn’t really connect with any of them.
-Trying to figure out the motive of the killer was impossible because Peter is barely discussed.
-I enjoy character motivated stories, but if you like plot driven stories this might not be an issue for you.
+I couldn’t figure of the motive of the killer, because Peter was barely discussed.
+My reading preference leans toward character motivated stories, but if you like plot driven stories this might not be an issue for you.

 Thirteen-year-old Billy Williams enters a man’s world in the Welsh mining pits….
 Gus Dewar, an American law student rejected in love, finds a surprising new career in Woodrow Wilson’s White House….
 Two orphaned Russian brothers, Grigori and Lev Peshkov, embark on radically different paths half a world apart when their plan to emigrate to America falls afoul of war, conscription, and revolution….
 Billy’s sister, Ethel, a housekeeper for the aristocratic Fitzherberts, takes a fateful step above her station, while Lady Maud Fitzherbert herself crosses deep into forbidden territory when she falls in love with Walter von Ulrich, a spy at the German embassy in London….